HassaanYounas/Todo-List-App/README.md

 ___
 ## About the App
 The application itself is completely responsive and I added and subtracted some functionality from the original app by **Max Sandelin**.
 Even though I copied the design of the original author.
 None of the code was copy pasted.
 I wrote everything by scratch and of course google and stackOverflow helped alot.
-___
-### Sidenote
-Also please go easy on me, this is my first ever GitHub repository and I dont really know much about Git and GitHub.